dask/dask/docs/source/dataframe.rst

 DataFrame
 =========

-Dask dataframes look and feel like pandas dataframes but operate on datasets larger than memory using multiple threads.
+Dask dataframes look and feel like pandas dataframes, but operate on datasets larger than memory using multiple threads.
 Dask.dataframe does not implement the complete pandas interface.